-2. ADMINISTRATOR TRAINING
+2. Administrator Training

-Key personnel involved with FSA administration included district assessment coordinators, school assessment coordinators, and TAs.
+Key personnel involved with FSA administration included District Assessment Coordinators (DACs), School Assessment Coordinators (SACs), and TAs.
 The roles and responsibilities of staff involved in testing are further detailed in the next section.

-Before the Spring 2016 assessment administrations, district assessment coordinator webinars were conducted twice to provide updates and reminders for TDS and TIDE.
-Webinars were posted on the portal as a resource for school and district staff.
-Additionally, TAs were encouraged to complete the online TA Certification Course before administering the test.
+Before the spring 2018 assessment administrations, DAC webinars were conducted twice to provide updates and reminders for TDS and TIDE.
+In fall 2017, a webinar highlighting changes to the TIDE application was conducted.
+In spring 2018, a webinar focusing on the Test Administrator Interface and Student Interface was conducted.
+Webinars and training materials were posted on the portal as a resource for school and district staff.
+Additionally, TAs were encouraged to complete the online AIR TA Certification Course before administering the test.

-Test administration manuals and guides were available online for school and district staff; some test administrations manuals were printed and shipped to districts.
+Test administration manuals and guides were available online for school and district staff; test administration manuals were printed and shipped to districts.
 The Florida Standards Assessments Test Administrator User Guide (Appendix A of this volume) was designed to familiarize TAs with TDS and contained tips and screen captures throughout the text.
-The user guide contained the following information:
+The user guide contained:

-- Steps to take prior to accessing the system and logging in; - Navigation instructions for the TA interface application; - Details about the student interface, used by students for online testing; - Instructions for using the training sites available for TAs and students; and - Secure browser features and keyboard shortcut keys.
+- steps to take prior to accessing the system and logging in; - navigation instructions for the TA Interface application; - details about the Student Interface, used by students for online testing; - instructions for using the training sites available for TAs and students; and - information on secure browser features and keyboard shortcuts.

-The Spring/Summer 2016 Florida Standards Assessments Computer-Based Test Administration Manual (Appendix B of this volume) provided information about policies and procedures for the FSA.
-The test administration manuals, which are updated annually before each administration, included test administration information, guidance, and directions.
+The Spring/Summer 2018 Florida Standards Assessments Computer-Based Test Administration Manual (Appendix B of this volume) provided information about policies and procedures for the FSA.
+Test administration manuals, which are updated annually before each administration, included test administration information, guidance, policies, and directions.

-2.1 COMPUTER-BASED FSA ADMINISTRATION
+2.1 COMPUTER-BASED ADMINISTRATION